Flabellaria: Fossil record

-The name Flabellaria was also given by Sternberg in 1821 to fossil palm leaves.
-In this sense the genus is known in the fossil record from the Cretaceous to the Eocene (age range: from 70.6 to 33.9 million years ago.).
+The name Flabellaria was also given by Sternberg in 1821 to unrelated fossil palm leaves.
+That genus with the same name is known in the fossil record from the Cretaceous to the Eocene (age range: from 70.6 to 33.9 million years ago.).

 Description

 Flabellaria paniculata, the only living species in this genus, can reach a length of 3–15 m.
 These plants are woody vine, with paniculate, lateral and terminal inflorescences up to 20 cm. long.
 Flowers are radially symmetrical, about 1 centimeter in diameter, with white and spatulate petals.

 Distribution and habitat

 Flabellaria paniculata is widely distributed in equatorial Africa in thickets, woodlands, and forests, especially along rivers, at elevations of 1150–1650 m.